Woman who died after refusing chemotherapy ‘adversely influenced’ by mother

 Ms Shemirani was struck off as a nurse in 2021, and a Nursing and Midwifery Council committee found she had spread Covid-19 misinformation that “put the public at a significant risk of harm”.

-After graduating from Cambridge, Miss Shemirani was working and living in a flat with a housemate and was “estranged” from her mother until her cancer diagnosis.
+After graduating from the University of Cambridge, Paloma was working and living in a flat with a housemate and was “estranged” from her mother until her cancer diagnosis.

-Ms Shemirani encouraged her to come back to the family home and took a leading role in Miss Shemirani’s alternative “treatment programme”, which involved daily coffee enemas and a strict diet, the inquest heard.
+Ms Shemirani encouraged her to come back to the family home and took a leading role in Paloma’s alternative “treatment programme”, which involved daily coffee enemas and a strict diet, the inquest heard.

-At the time of her diagnosis, doctors at Maidstone Hospital told Miss Shemirani she had an 80% chance of recovery through chemotherapy.
+At the time of her diagnosis, doctors at Maidstone Hospital told Paloma she had an 80% chance of recovery through chemotherapy.

 The coroner said: “It seems that if Paloma had been supported and encouraged to accept her diagnosis and considered chemotherapy with an open mind she probably would have followed that course.”